-Troy University awards transfer credit for specific Professional Military Education (PME) courses completed at select military service schools for which credit is recommended by the American Council on Education and approved by each appropriate College's dean.
+Troy University awards transfer credit for specific Professional Military Education (PME) courses completed at select military service schools for which credit is recommended by the American Council on Education and approved by the dean of the happropriate College.
 The maximum number of credit hours transferred into a graduate program, to include PME credit, will not exceed 12 semester hours.
 Please consult your adviser for individual program acceptance.
 No credit may be granted for work that will be over eight years old at the time of graduation from the Troy University program for which transfer credit was requested.
 No waivers will be permitted.